 Where the design community meets.

-Product Designer at Facebook Joined over 5 years ago
+Product Designer at Facebook Joined almost 6 years ago

 This is cool, and certainly compelling.

 Maybe it's just me and my workflow, or my own mental models of how things work...But I find that things like Princple and Flinto are awesome for smaller flows, or very limited use cases like page-to-page transitions, sliders, one-off interactions.
 When building more complete or longer end-to-end flows things start to get pretty hairy pretty fast--creating and maintaining multiple screens/artboards becomes pretty daunting on a level similar to the noodle-soup that Oragami renders.

 I can't help but wondering why are we prototyping between screens/artboards and not creating dynamic state-driven elements?

 Are there any plans to introduce anything like this?

 Dude--agreed.
 The H just looks generic; the arrow feels stock.

 I gave Principle a try, but it feels really off to me.
 It's like Sketch, Flash, and Quartz are all smashed together, but aren't truly playing to any of their strengths.
 I'm also not a huge fan of the overall screen-based workflow.

 I've used Axure for a while and it's one of the best tools for wires, flows and fast prototyping.
 I prefer it for user testing longer flows b/c it's handles them much better; building long flows with Framer usually ends in poor performance, and with Origami there's a certain point in which all of the noodles become too complex and unusable.
 Axure lets me easily build in logic, account for null states, error flows, and everything else I need to design and test a solid flow.
 Framer and Origami certainly own the interaction design process in my workflow, whereas Axure's animations are kinda basic--but that's okay because it's just a solid tool for getting shit done.
 Also, the way it handles bounding-box text is wonderful, and so too is the align feature.